ClockworkOrigins/clockUtils/README.md

 **Container**

- * container classes for special storage and access requirements
+ * This library is a collection of container classes (currently only one).
+They serve for special purposes that are not or not easily handled by the STL.
+E.g. Threadsafe containers or complex structures.
+If possible, the containers offer at least the same API like the corresponding STL container.
+This allows a simple exchange without introducing new problems.
+Semantic changes and additional functionality is explained in the appropriate documentation.

 **Ini File Parser**